calumlim/Monash-Final-Year-Project/README.md

 ## Installation
+#### IMPORTANT!
+Our code can only be executed with Python 3 or newer.

 First step is to clone, or download the software.
 To clone the project, type in the command "git clone https://github.com/calumlim/Monash-Final-Year-Project.git".
 Or you can just download the system by downloading the ZIP file in our project's GitHub web page.